 Applicants with a college or university degree completed outside of the United States must submit a credential evaluation from World Education Services (WES).
 Unofficial evaluation results must be reported in OTCAS.
 If admitted into the MAOT program, the official evaluation must be submitted to St. Catherine University directly from WES.

-Applicants whose native language is not English are required to pass the Test of English as a Foreign Language (TOEFL) with a score of 600 or better on the paper and pencil test, 100 on the iBT or 250 on the computerized test or the Michigan English Language Assessment Battery (MELAB) with a score of 90 or better.
+Applicants whose native language is not English are required to complete the Test of English as a Foreign Language (TOEFL) with a minimum score of 600 on the paper-based test or 100 on the iBT.
 This requirement is waived for students who have completed a baccalaureate or graduate degree in the United States.
-Candidates must report unofficial TOEFL/MELAB scores in OTCAS.
+Candidates must report unofficial TOEFL scores in OTCAS.
 If admitted into the MAOT program, official test scores must be submitted to St. Catherine University directly from the Educational Testing Service (ETS).

 Applicants who are not U.S. citizens or permanent residents must submit an International Student Application and Certification of Finances, in addition to the entry-level or dual-degree MAOT program application.
 There is no additional application fee.